 No Cost Agreement – Other: Use when a vendor requires the signing of an agreement committing the university to specific terms and conditions (only used if a more specific type is not applicable).

-No Cost – Catering, Lodging Event Agreement: Use when you have a travel or entertainment transaction that needs a signature or an agreement for the vendor in advance, but will be paid after the fact (through normal travel and entertainment methods such as AggieTravel or a Corp-card).
+No Cost – Catering, Lodging Event Agreement: Use when you have a travel or entertainment transaction that needs a signature or an agreement for the vendor in advance, but will be paid after the fact (through normal travel and entertainment methods such as AggieExpense or a Corp-card).

 No Cost – Facility Use Agreement: Use of facilities NOT related to travel and entertainment (e.g. the athletics department uses outside sports facilities for training); there is a type for 30 days and under, and one for agreements lasting longer than 30 days.